-- A. External Evidence: All believed that Paul wrote Philemon until some raised objections in the fourth century about its lack of doctrinal content.
-However, Jerome and Chrysostom vindicated the epistle and Paul's authorship has been universally held until the 19th century radical critics. - B. Internal Evidence: Paul refers to himself three times as author (vv.
+- A. External Evidence: All believed that Paul wrote Philemon until some 4th-century objections about its lack of doctrinal content.
+However, Jerome and Chrysostom vindicated the epistle, and Paul's authorship was universally held until the 19th-century radical critics. - B. Internal Evidence: Paul refers to himself three times as the author (vv.
 1, 9, 19).
-It also mentions Onesimus traveling with Tychicus to deliver the Colossian letter to the same city (Col 4:9), thus arguing for authorship of both letters by Paul.
+The letter also mentions Onesimus traveling with Tychicus to deliver the Colossian letter to the same city (Col 4:9), thus arguing for Paul's authorship of both letters.